 Calendar project planning in PowerPoint

-But, for many cases, a proper Gantt chart is too complex and it is unnecessary to spend the time on details.
-Instead, you can create a simple calendar view for overview of the proposed calendar plan:
+But, for many cases, a proper Gantt chart is too complicated, and it is unnecessary to spend the time on details.
+Instead, you can create a simple calendar view for an overview of the proposed calendar plan:

 To create a calendar plan, do the following: